Sakura-sophie/FPGA-quantum-decoder/README.md

 ## Simulation & Testbenches

 Simulation often has max timing it can simulate.
-Scale down the slowed clock and output_del to ~ 4 and 10 to see logic clearly in waveforms. screenshots  of how waveforms should look during simulation are given in file `\docs`.
+Scale down the slowed clock and output_del to ~ 4 and 10 to see logic clearly in waveforms. screenshots  of how waveforms should look during simulation are given in file `docs/`.

 Can simulate in Vivado by adding testbench in add sources tab or on platforms such as EDA playground which I found easier and faster to work with.